Dillongrow/javascript-challenge/README.md

 * Used the UFO dataset provided by Trilogy Education Services in the form of an array of JavaScript objects, wrote code that appends a table to your web page and then added new rows of data for each UFO sighting.

-* Used a date form in my HTML document and write JavaScript code that will listen for events and search through the `date/time` column to find rows that match user input.
+* Used a date form in my HTML document and wrote JavaScript code that will listen for events and search through the `date/time` column to find rows that match user input.

 ### Level 2: Multiple Search Categories